vinamrata-git/Vinamrata/README.md

 </p>
 <br />

-<p align="center">Passionate and enthusiastic data scientist who enjoys working on target-based research and target-oriented problem solving. </p>
+<p align="center">Passionate and enthusiastic data scientist who enjoys working on target-based research and result-oriented problem solving. </p>
 <p align="center">

 I hold a master's degree in data science (Polytech Nantes) and bachelor's degree in computer science.
 And I have done a data analytics bootcamp (Ironhack France) to strenghten my skill in data analytics.</p>